russom/CarND-Capstone/README.md

   * 2 GB system memory
   * 25 GB of free hard drive space

-The Udacity provided virtual machine has ROS and Dataspeed DBW already installed, so you can skip the next two steps if you are using this.
+The Udacity provided workspace has ROS and Dataspeed DBW already installed, so you can skip the next two steps if you are using this.

 * Follow these instructions to install ROS
   * [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) if you have Ubuntu 16.04.